 Archive: 'History or Science'

-This Week in Texas Music History, we’ll meet a bear who blended jazz with classical music.
+This Week in Texas Music History, we’ll celebrate a famous ballad singer who also blended honky tonk with early rockabilly.

 Nearly every weekend, somewhere in North Texas, there’s a gun & knife show.
 So UTD artist-in-residence Heyd Fontenot has co-curated his own — with 100 artworks shot, stabbed or made from weapons.

 Royal gift suggestions from the DMA, new high school musical theater awards, a dust-up over ‘To Kill a Mockingbird’ memoir and lots of talk/not talk about a contemporary art curating controversy — all in today’s roundup.

 Today in the roundup: Native American Art at the DMA, assessing The Last Picture Show and delicate books at the Amon Carter.

 This Week in Texas Music History, we’ll learn how one of the state’s most famous songs is based on an incident that may never have actually happened.

 VIDEO: For Earth Day, documentary filmmaker Rob Tranchin goes back to a visit he made 10 years ago with Texas author John Graves – to talk about his Hill Country home.

 Part of ‘XXI: Conflicts in a New Century,’ an exhibition of battlefield photojournalism at the Oak Cliff Cultural Center, was to include a screening of the Oscar-nominated doc, ‘Restrepo’ — with its director Tim Hetherington.

 We’ve seen these items before: Native Indian blankets, pottery and masks.
 But rarely like this.
 Eugene and Clare Thaw collected Indian artifacts as fine art, not history.
 So the DMA’s new show has a crafted beauty that makes the familiar feel fresh.